thotro/arduino-dw1000/README.md

    * DW1000-arduino-basic-test ... connectivity test
    * DW1000-arduino-sender-test ... sender part of the basic sender/receiver test; note that due to the manual delays and the amount of Serial prints that occur for logging/debugging, this sender is not intended for high message throughput
    * DW1000-arduino-receiver-test ... receiver part of the basic sender/receiver test
- * DW1000-unit-test ... contains plain C++ unit test code for the library
+   * DW1000-ping-pong-test ... sender and receiver part of a simple ping pong messaging test between two modules
+   * DW1000-arduino-ranging-anchor ... the anchor part (i.e. the range-computing reference module) of the simple ranging test application
+   * DW1000-arduino-ranging-tag ... the tag part (i.e. a module that is considered for range determination to/by the anchor) of the simple ranging application
  * AdapterBoard ... contains PCB files for a 1/10 inch adapter board for the DW1000 module

-Project status: 55%
+Project status: 65%

-Current milestone: First simple two-way ranging application; by mid of June.
+Current milestone: Extensive testing of two-way ranging application; by end of June.

 Following milestone: Frame filtering rules, node addressing and MAC data format implementation